LBTB call for proposals 2017B

 The ISC has been tasked with organizing the call for proposals and a Time Allocation Committee (TAC) has been charged by the institute management to rank the proposals according to scientific merit, but also judge their perspectives to generate visible scientific output on relatively short timescales.

-Before passing the accepted programs to the observatory for implementation, there will be a Phase 2 where observing blocks for LBC and scripts and MOS masks for LUCI and MODS will have to be prepared.
+Before passing the accepted programs to the observatory for implementation, there will be a phase-II where observing blocks for LBC and scripts and MOS masks for LUCI and MODS will have to be prepared.

-The assignment of observing time is intended to be completed by the end of November and phase-2 material should be submitted before December 18'th, 2013.
+The assignment of observing time is intended to be completed by the end of June and phase-II material should be submitted before July.
+24'th, 2017 to firstname.lastname@example.org (with a Cc to jstorm).

 Selection criteria for the present call: